KedarPanchal/ENGR-102-Project/DOCS.md

 - Maintains their current score (stored privately as `_score`)
 - Holds their hand of cards
 - Knows if they're still active in the current round
-- Knows who their opponents are (to target them with action cards)
+- Knows who the other players are (to target them with action cards)
+- Has callback functions for printing messages and getting input (connected to the UI)
 - Can perform actions like:
   - **Hit:** Draw a card from the deck.
 If it's an action card, it might trigger immediately!
   - **Stay:** End their turn and lock in their score
-  - **Take Action:** When drawing an action card, choose an opponent to target (requires user input!)
+  - **Take Action:** When drawing an action card, choose another player to target (requires user input!)
-  - **Check for bust:** See if they drew duplicate NumberCards
+  - **Check for bust:** See if they drew duplicate NumberCards (accounting for second chances)
   - **Check for seven:** See if they collected seven unique NumberCards
+  - **Get score:** Retrieve the player's current total score
   - **Update score:** Calculate points based on their cards (number cards + modifiers)
+  - **Add bonus:** Award the 15-point bonus for collecting seven unique cards
+  - **Reset:** Clear the hand and prepare for a new round
+  - **Manage second chances:** Track and use second chance tokens to avoid busting
+  - **Receive card:** Add a card directly to the hand (used by FlipThreeCard)
   - **Check for game win:** See if their total score has reached 200

 The Player class also handles the special rule that drawing seven unique NumberCards awards a 15-point bonus!